lfn-cnti/bestpractices/CONTRIBUTING.md

 You can find out more about our meetings [here](https://github.com/cncf/cnf-wg#meetings).
 You don’t have to turn on your video.
 The first time you come, introducing yourself is more than enough.
-Over time, we hope that you feel comfortable voicing your opinions and giving feedback on others’ ideas.
-Simply sharing your own ideas, and experiences can help in ways you might not initially realize.
+Over time, we hope that you feel comfortable voicing your opinions, ideas and providing feedback with the community.
+Sharing your own ideas, and experiences can help in ways you might not initially realize.

 ### Join a GitHub Discussion